g1212/pi_oven_ansible/README.md

 1. Change inventory in `k3s-ansible/inventory/sample/hosts.ini` as appropriate, using your pi's IP.
 2. Run `make k3s-ansible`
 3. Verify success by running `kubectl get pods --all-namespaces` from your local machine.

-## Getting Started - Helm

-Various makefile targets for deploying tools to the cluster.
-Requires helm version => 3.4.
-In the sections below it assumed you have a running cluster, with helm and kubectl installed locally.

-### Namespaces

-Before running any helm deployments, we need to create namespaces first.
-In helm v2, helm deployments used to create namespaces if they did not already exist.
-This is no longer the case in helm v3.
-So run the following:

-    make namespaces

-### K8s Dashboard

-To help understand the state of the cluster at a glance, you may want to install the kubernetes dashboard.Run:

-    make k8s-dashboard

-### Pi Hole

-#### Prerequisites

-First off, we need the admin credentials stored in the cluster.
-Run the following to create a random admin password:

-    make pihole-admin

-This will deploy the pihole DNS sinkhole as a helm chart to the current cluster.
-To deploy this regularly, run:

-    make pihole

-You can then change your device DNS settings to use the pihole DNS.

-In some cases, you will want the pihole to serve as a DNS server to all devices on the network.
-Normally, you can just add the pihole IP as a DNS server in the router settings.
-Unfortunately, virgin media don't allow this luxury, and as such pihole has to be deployed on the host network, handling all DHCP to also serve DNS.

-To do this, run the following:

-    make pihole-dhcp

-Then once logged into pihole, alter the settings in the UI to serve DHCP.
-Ensure DHCP is disabled in your router settings.